 Cooked beans will last in the freezer up to 6 months.

 Don't worry.
 It's not you.
 It's the beans.
 Old beans can take FOREVER to cook.
-And quite honestly, you might have a batch so old, it doesn't matter how long you cook'em, they will just not get soft enough.
+And quite honestly, you might have a batch so old that it doesn't matter how long you cook'em, they will not get soft enough.

-If you find your chickpeas are not as soft as you would like, go ahead and just cook them a little longer.
+If you find your beans are not as soft as you would like, go ahead and just cook them a little longer.
 In the slow cooker -- try an extra 30 minutes to an hour.
-In the Instant pot, for soaked beans return the lid and cook for another 1-3 minutes on high pressure.
+In the Instant Pot, for soaked beans, return the lid and cook for another 1-3 minutes on high pressure.
 For unsoaked beans, try adding another 5-10 minutes.
-In each case, let the pressure release naturally after the cooking time is up.
+In each case, the pressure is released naturally after the cooking time is up.

 A few tips: